 Any psychoactive drug may impair judgement, thinking or motor skills.
-Therefore, patients should be cautioned about operating hazardous machinery, including automobiles, until they are reasonably certain that the drug treatment does not affect their performance adversely.
+Therefore, patients should be cautioned about operating hazardous machinery, including automobiles, or engage in activities that require alertness or physical coordination until they are reasonably certain that the drug treatment does not affect their performance adversely.